rslavin/sirken-bot/readme.md

    - Usage example: {!get ntov}
 -  Now Sirken is a little smarter and will interpret better your intentions, hopefully!
    - Example: {!get vilepang}
--  removed !list command. to get all merbs due to spawn, type {!get all}
+-  removed !list command. to get all mobs due to spawn, type {!get all}
--  removed !windows command. to get all merbs in window type {!get windows}
+-  removed !windows command. to get all mobs in window type {!get windows}
 -  minor bug fixes
 -  some aesthetic changes
 ```